anoidgit/rebec/README.md

 The documents are available in the BioC format described in details in the page for the [Scielo dataset](https://github.com/biomedical-translation-corpora/scielo).

 If you use this corpus, please cite our publication:
-Neves M. A parallel collection of clinical trials in Portuguese and English, 10th Workshop on Building and Using Comparable Corpora (BUCC) at ACL'17, accepted, Vancouver, Canada.
+Neves M. A parallel collection of clinical trials in Portuguese and English, 10th Workshop on Building and Using Comparable Corpora (BUCC) at ACL'17, Vancouver, Canada.
 [ACL BUCC workshop](https://comparable.limsi.fr/bucc2017/)